arvinxx/zustand-utils/README.md

 export default ButtonChild;
 ```

-2. Oneday, the app needs to be converted to a component(like [react-flow](https://reactflow.dev/)) to reuse in another app.

-with `createContext`, what needs to do is just wrapper the App with `createContext`, and don't need to refactor any code in children components.
+2. Just wrapper the App with `createContext`, and don't need to refactor any code in children components.

 It become a component, can be used in any other app.